kbengine/kbengine/kbe/src/lib/python/Doc/library/exceptions.rst

    The base class for all built-in exceptions.
 It is not meant to be directly inherited by user-defined classes (for that, use :exc:`Exception`).
-If :func:`bytes` or :func:`str` is called on an instance of this class, the representation of the argument(s) to the instance are returned, or the empty string when there were no arguments.
+If :func:`str` is called on an instance of this class, the representation of the argument(s) to the instance are returned, or the empty string when there were no arguments.

    .. attribute:: args